Leaper's Hill or Carib's Leap

 This is where scores of Caribs jumped to their deaths to avoid being enslaved.

 Walk through the cemetery gate to the steep cliff face that drops over 100

-While here, examine some of the headstones in the cemetery.
+When visiting Leaper's Hill, examine some of the headstones in the cemetery.
 On the basis of the dates of birth and death carved on the markers, the average life span of Grenadians was quite long before the advent of modern medicine.

 That's what a diet of fresh fruits and vegetables can do for you.